lizmat/articles/dont-fear-the-grepper-5.md

 say "$seen even numbers"; # 6 even numbers
 ```

-And in that case, we might as well make the increment conditional:
+And in that case, we might as well make the increment conditional, and lose the `next`!
 ```
 my $seen = 0;             # initialize counter
 (1..12).map({